summarizing and graphing data in spss#

 the data editor window, with the column for the new variable, Tmean, highlighted.

-The new variable is entered into the table after all of the variables, but you can change the order in the Variable View tab, by clicking on the row of the variable you want to move, and dragging it to the new position:
+As you can see, the new variable is entered into the table after all of the variables.
+You can change the order in the Variable View tab by clicking on the row of the variable you want to move and dragging it to the desired position:

 the variable view tab of the data editor, with the Tmean variable moved to be between Tmax and Tmin.